 Early afternoon can be the hottest and most crowded time of day at the Disney Parks.
 It’s the perfect time to have reservations at a cool indoor restaurant where you can recharge and gear up for round two in the park.

-After about 4pm guests start to leave, but instead you will be refreshed, energized and ready to keep enjoying the magic.
+After about 4pm guests start to leave.
+Instead, you will be refreshed, energized and ready to keep enjoying the magic.

 How you plan your fast passes gives you a tremendous edge.
-Schedule them early and geographically close.
-Easily keep track of the rides at all of the Disney Parks with this free printable.
+Schedule them early and geographically close, or else you might find yourself on a scavenger hunt throughout the parks.

-For example Big Thunder, Splash Mountain, and Pirates of the Caribbean would be a smart use of fast passes close together.
+For example Big Thunder, Splash Mountain, and Pirates of the Caribbean would be a smart use of fast passes.